opensearch-project/opensearch-sdk-java/DESIGN.md

 The sequence diagram below shows the process of initializing an Extension, registering its REST actions (API) with OpenSearch, and responding to a user's REST request.
 A detailed description of the steps follows the diagram.

 The `org.opensearch.sdk.sample` package contains a sample `HelloWorldExtension` implementing the below steps.
 It is executed following the steps in the [`DEVELOPER_GUIDE`](DEVELOPER_GUIDE.md).

+#### Wire Compatibility

+Extensions will be wire compatible across minor and patch versions.
+The configuration contains `minimumCompatibleVersion` which is validated by ExtensionsManager in OpenSearch.

 #### Extension REST Actions Walk Through